 In such an environment it makes sense to:-

-1. Buy only undeveloped properties for investment purposes – i.e. to buy land in a mature locality where you can wait for the land to appreciate and are not subject to handing over large sums of money to someone on the promise of him developing something for you.
+1. Buy only undeveloped properties for investment purposes.
+Which means to buy land in a mature locality where you can wait for the land to appreciate.
+They are not subject to handing over large sums of money to someone on the promise of him developing something for you.

 2. Wait for a while – until sales velocity improves and then only touch real estate developers.